tropicalwave/gvm-docker/README.md

 podman for running in production.

 Background: rootless podman uses slirp4netns to forward network traffic from/to a container.
-This is a single process and with GVM scanning a whole network, this service is heavily overloaded and scans are slowed down.
+This is a single process and with GVM possibly scanning a whole network at once, this service is heavily overloaded and scans are slowed down and might eventually show timeouts.

 ### Retrieve initial feed file from already running system